ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 **Q:** Which guide do I use to help complete the Easter eggs with?

-**A:** Any guide will do so long as changes made by the mod is also followed.
+**A:** Any guide will do so long as changes made by the mod are also followed.

 **Q:** Is this mod compatible with other mods?